ZEN-universe/ZEN-garden/docs/files/contributing_and_support/contributing.rst

 To run the tests, add another Python configuration.
 The important settings are:

-- Change "Script Path" to "Module name" and set it to "coverage"
+- Change "script" to "module" and set it to "coverage"
 - Set the "Parameters" to: ``run --source="zen_garden" -m pytest -v run_test.py``
 - Set the python interpreter to the Conda environment that was used to install the requirements and also has the package installed. **Important**: This setup will only work for Conda environments that were also declared as such in PyCharm; if you set the path to the Python executable yourself, you should create a new proper PyCharm interpreter.
 - Set the "Working directory" to the directory ``tests/testcases`` of the repo.